Why Peptide Quality Matters for Research

 - Generic certificates that could apply to any peptide

 A legitimate COA reads like a specific technical document.
-Vague, templated documents that don't identify your actual product are worth questioning.
+Vague, templated documents that do not identify the actual product warrant questioning.

 HPLC Testing Standards Explained